The Wrong Type of Closet for Authoritarian Skeletons

 While liberals/progressives, “left-of-liberals,” labor and even some conservatives are adamantly opposed to both creeping state secrecy and the erosion of civil liberties, the neo-liberal, centrist and most heavily corporate-subsidized parts of the Democratic party (much like the neo-conservative, centrist and most heavily corporate-subsidized parts of the Republican party) are in fact major strongholds of support for increasing the power and secrecy of the (often corporate-engineered) surveillance and military industrial complexes.

 Clearly some of what is at play here, whether we want to admit it or not, is not just the predictable sellout by Blue Dogs (a shifty, undependable corporate bunch that for years has kept the Democratic Party from becoming an actual institution of working class or even leftist solutions).
 The Blue Dogs have long been on the side of the surveillance apparatus and its corporate masters.
 Nothing’s changed in that respect.
-Progressives, like a certain Senator Obama though, have in fact supported limitations on the surveillance state that President Obama seems to oppose (here’s a list of 5).
+Progressives, like certain Senator Obama though, have in fact supported limitations on the surveillance state that President Obama seems to oppose (here’s list of 5).

 But Democratic voters themselves who are sitting out the anti-surveillance struggle, either afraid of today’s boogie-man (today it’s fundamentalist terrorists, before that commies, before that anarchists, before that…) or too afraid to criticize their own side (in what has too long been an exclusively two-sided political conversation), are essentially saying “hey that’s our team–we root for our team–stop booing because booing gives the other team the win,” a boorish oversimplification within (and perhaps even partially because of) our winner-take-all bipartisan electoral system.